 Unnamed: those that identify products and services through images, figures, or drawings.

-Three-dimensional: wrappings, containers, packaging, or the way in which the products are presented to the public, configured three-dimensionally (height, depth, width).
+Three-dimensional: wrappings, containers, packaging, or how the products are presented to the public, configured three-dimensionally (height, depth, width).

 Mixed: those that are constituted by the combination of some of the other types of trademarks.